-For those not familiar with Houghton and Wyton (is there anyone?) - they are just about the most beautiful pair of villages in Southern England (and possibly the World) just like online barbie games!
+For those not familiar with Houghton and Wyton (is there anyone?) - they are just about the most beautiful pair of villages in Southern England (and possibly the World) just like candy crush game!

 We are situated in deepest Cambridgeshire, England, just south of Peterborough, North-West of Cambridge and sandwiched between Huntingdon and St Ives (2 miles each way) - click here for maps and things.
 Because of our location, we are perfectly placed as a base from which to explore the area, although we have enough history to keep you going for a week!